Home Page

 (Right)

-transoms clear of the water.
-(Paul at Carsington, September
+the transoms clear of the water.
+(The fleet in action at Carsington,

 the boats are slipping along smoothly, with Cliff (orange hulls)